visioforge/.Net-SDK-s-samples/README.md

 # NuGet usage

-Call Build on required project to restore NuGet packages for project and build it.
-Or call build for entire solution.
+Call Build on the required project to restore NuGet packages for the project and build it.
+Or call build for the entire solution.

-Most of demo applications contains NuGet unmanaged redist packages, specific to used SDK and platform.
+Most demo applications contain NuGet unmanaged redist packages, specific to used SDK and platform.

 # Product pages